Redislabs-Solution-Architects/Specialist-Solution-Workshops/Real-Time-Search-Workshop/lab6-tf/README.md

 ##### 3. Give your database a name following the pattern &lt;last-name>-crdb

-* Set the memory limit to 0.1 GB
 * Add the RedisJSON and the RediSearch 2 module
-* Add the participating clusters and leave 0.1GB of memory
+* Add the participating clusters and leave 0.1 GB of memory limit

 ![alt_text](images/image2.png "image_tooltip")